Wellington: Transport

 Wellington lies at the southern end of the North Island Main Trunk railway (NIMT) and the Wairarapa Line, converging on Wellington railway station at the northern end of central Wellington.
-One long-distance service leaves from Wellington: the Capital Connection, for commuters from Palmerston North.
-The Northern Explorer to Auckland was discontinued in December 2021.
+Two long-distance services leave from Wellington: the Capital Connection, for commuters from Palmerston North, and the Northern Explorer to Auckland.

-Four electrified suburban lines radiate from Wellington railway station to the outer suburbs to the north of Wellington – the Johnsonville Line through the hillside suburbs north of central Wellington; the Kapiti Line along the NIMT to Waikanae on the Kapiti Coast via Porirua and Paraparaumu; the Melling Line to Lower Hutt via Petone; and the Hutt Valley Line along the Wairarapa Line via Waterloo and Taitā to Upper Hutt.
+Four electrified suburban lines radiate from Wellington railway station to the outer suburbs to the north of Wellington – the Johnsonville Line through the hillside suburbs north of central Wellington; the Kāpiti Line along the NIMT to Waikanae on the Kāpiti Coast via Porirua and Paraparaumu; the Melling Line to Lower Hutt via Petone; and the Hutt Valley Line along the Wairarapa Line via Waterloo and Taitā to Upper Hutt.
 A diesel-hauled carriage service, the Wairarapa Connection, connects several times daily to Masterton in the Wairarapa via the 8.8 km Rimutaka Tunnel.
 Combined, these five services carry 11.64 million passengers per year.

-Wellington is the North Island port for Cook Strait ferries to Picton in the South Island, provided by state-owned Interislander and private Bluebridge.
+CentrePort Wellington is the operator of the port of Wellington, and provides infrastructure for shipping and cargo, including the commercial wharves in Wellington Harbour.
+It also provides port services for the Cook Strait ferries to Picton in the South Island, operated by state-owned Interislander and private Bluebridge.
 Local ferries connect Wellington city centre with Eastbourne and Seatoun.

-Wellington International Airport is 6 km south-east of the city centre.
-It is serviced by flights from across New Zealand, Australia, Singapore (via Melbourne), and Fiji.
-Flights to other international destinations require a transfer at another airport, as aircraft range is limited by Wellington's short (2081 m) runway, which has become an issue in recent years in regards to the Wellington region's economic performance.
+Wellington Airport is 6 km south-east of the city centre.
+It is serviced by flights from across New Zealand, Australia, and Fiji.
+Flights to other international destinations require a transfer at another airport, as aircraft range is limited by Wellington's short (2081 m) runway, which has become an issue in recent years regarding the Wellington region's economic performance.

+Cycling in Wellington has been increasing in popularity as a mode of transport.
+Mode share has increased from 2% in the early 2000s to over 4% in 2013.
+During the 2020s, a network of cycling infrastructure has been deployed across the city.